Breakup of an active chiral fluid

 \section{Abstract}

-We consider the non-linear dynamics governing the break-up of a two-dimensional strip of active chiral fluid.
-We observe that the strip thickness goes to zero at the pinch off points as a power law in finite time.
-Using slender body theory combined with a scaling analysis, we identify a new class of scaling exponents and scaling functions characterizing the speed and shape of break-up in these systems.
-The scaling analysis is in excellent agreement with direct numerical simulations of the hydrodynamic equations.
+The nonlinear breakup dynamics of a strip of active chiral fluid is considered, and it is shown that the strip thickness goes to zero as a power law in finite time.
+Applying slender body theory to the hydrodynamic equations of active chiral fluids, we predict the exponents analytically, and our predictions are shown to be in excellent agreement with numerical simulations.
+Qualitative agreement between experiment and simulation is also found.

-The formation of drops is familiar to us all, and can be seen when water pours from a kitchen tap \cite{shi1994cascade,eggersvillermaux}, or when wax rises in a lava lamp.
-In both examples, the driving mechanism is surface tension, which tries to reduce the surface area of the liquid by pinching off a drop \cite{eggers1993universal,eggers1997nonlinear}.
-While the initial, linear dynamics of the water and wax look very similar, the non-linear dynamics just before break-up are quite different \cite{eggers2015singularities}.
-By studying droplet formation we are thus able to test the limits of different hydrodynamic theories by accessing their non-linear regime.

-While the break-up dynamics of passive fluids are well understood \cite{eggers1993universal,eggersvillermaux,eggers2015singularities}, little is known when the fluid is {\em active}.
-Active fluids, which are comprised of particles that use energy to do work on their environment, show a variety of novel collective phenomena not seen in normal liquids \cite{marchetti2013hydrodynamics,ramaswamy2010mechanics}, and unlike passive fluids, may drive themselves unstable from the inside-out \cite{marchetti2013hydrodynamics}.
+The decay of a fluid stream into drops is a highly nonlinear process, driven in passive systems by surface tension forces pulling in the stream from its surface. \cite{eggers1997nonlinear,eggers1993universal,eggersvillermaux,eggers2015singularities}.
+Little is known, however, when the fluid is active, or composed of individual agents that use energy to do work on their environment.
+These fluids, which show a variety of collective phenomena not seen in normal liquids \cite{ramaswamy2010mechanics,marchetti2013hydrodynamics}, differ from their passive counterpart by driving themselves unstable from the inside out \cite{marchetti2013hydrodynamics,zwicker2017growth,singh2019hydrodynamically,giomi2014spontaneous}.
 The effect of activity on interface dynamics has typically been studied in the linear or near-linear regimes.
 For example, small deviations from a flat interface \cite{adkins2022dynamics} or in active phase separation \cite{singh2019hydrodynamically,tjhung2018cluster} determining the long-time scaling and size-distribution of stable droplets.
-Here, we look at the highly nonlinear dynamics right near break-up of an unstable active film.
+Here, we look at the highly nonlinear dynamics near breakup of an unstable active film.